AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ## June 1, 2023

+### iOS Edge 4.0.0

+* Set minimum versions to iOS 11, tvOS 11 (previously 10) and builds with Xcode 14.1
+* Removed deprecated class `XDMFormatters`.
+Use functions `getISO8601UTCDateWithMilliseconds()` and `getISO8601FullDate()` in Date class extension from AEPServices module instead.
+* Fixed issue where empty "payload" array was not included in events dispatched after receiving Edge Network response.

+### iOS EdgeIdentity 4.0.0

+* Set minimum iOS and tvOS version to 11 (previously 10) and builds with Xcode 14.1

+### iOS EdgeConsent 4.0.0

+* Set minimum iOS and tvOS version to 11 (previously 10) and builds with Xcode 14.1

 ### Android BOM 1.0.0

 * This BOM ([Bill of Materials](https://central.sonatype.com/artifact/com.adobe.marketing.mobile/sdk-bom/1.0.0-beta1)) release includes changes to the following Android extensions.